Hertford Theatre - FAQs

 What space will be available for the community?

-We will be providing two separate spaces for community use and hire as well as the new studio theatre.
-The development of the main auditorium and studio also mean that we will be able to deliver these community spaces offline, unaffected by the internal programme, meaning that hirers will be able to use these spaces, uninterrupted throughout the year.
+We will be providing two separate spaces for community use and hire.
+The development of the main auditorium also means that we will be able to deliver these community spaces offline, unaffected by the internal programme, meaning that hirers will be able to use these spaces, uninterrupted throughout the year.

 How much will the new theatre cost?

-Funding of £24m has been agreed to cover the cost of the new theatre.
+Funding of £24m was agreed at Full Council in March 2022 to cover the cost of the new theatre.
 One of the key aims of the project is to ensure that, in the long-term, the theatre becomes economically self-sufficient.

 How is the new theatre being paid for?